Fawlty Towers: Awards and accolades

 Three British Academy Television Awards (BAFTAs) were awarded to people for their involvement with the series.
 Both of the series were awarded the BAFTA in the category Best Scripted Comedy, the first being won by John Howard Davies in 1976, and the second by Douglas Argent and Bob Spiers in 1980.
 In 1980, Cleese received the BAFTA for Best Entertainment Performance.

 In a list drawn up by the British Film Institute in 2000, voted by industry professionals, Fawlty Towers was named the best British television series of all time.

 Legacy

 John Lennon was a fan of the show.
 He said in 1980: "I love Fawlty Towers.
 I'd like to be in that.
 [It's] the greatest show I've seen in years... what a masterpiece, a beautiful thing."
 Kate Bush stated, "I still think Fawlty Towers is the best sitcom ever."
 Filmmaker Martin Scorsese has remarked he is a great fan of Fawlty Towers and named "The Germans" as his favourite episode.
 He described the scene with Basil impersonating Hitler as "so tasteless, it's hilarious".
+Naming Fawlty Towers among the shows he loved growing up, comedy writer Graham Linehan cited the "farce elements" of the show as an influence for his much acclaimed sitcom Father Ted.

+In 2025, it was announced that John Cleese would be publishing a new book about the series titled Fawlty Towers: Fawlts & All – My Favourite Moments, marking the show's 50th anniversary.